-Because the study subjects were measured during their luteal phase it is possible that the described effects are different during the follicular phase.
-It is well known that estrogens and gestagens exhibit specific effects on the thermoregulatory system. e.g. progesterone increases sympathetically mediated vasoconstriction (13).
-In a recent survey women with vasospastic syndrome reported that cold hands and feet were not limited to their luteal phase, indicating rather an independence of VS of hormonal status (39) (data not shown).
-To draw a final conclusion regarding a hormonal influence on the thermoregulatory system in WVD a replication study during the follicular phase would be needed.
+Because the study subjects were measured during their luteal phase, it is possible that the described effects are different during the follicular phase.
+It is well known that estrogens and gestagens exhibit specific effects on the thermoregulatory system; e.g., progesterone increases sympathetically mediated vasoconstriction (13).
+In a recent survey, women with VS reported that cold hands and feet were not limited to their luteal phase, indicating rather an independence of VS of hormonal status (39) (data not shown).
+To draw a final conclusion regarding a hormonal influence on the thermoregulatory system in WVD, a replication study during the follicular phase would be needed.

-Perspectives and significance
+Perspectives and Significance

-One implication of our results is that if WVD would delay their bedtimes sufficiently - by at least 1 h - they would have less or little trouble falling asleep.
-However, most people usually have constraints on their schedules that necessarily require wakening between 0600 to 0800 h most mornings.
+One implication of our results is that if WVD would delay their bedtimes sufficiently, by at least 1 h, they would have less or little trouble falling asleep.
+However, most people usually have constraints on their schedules that necessarily require wakening between 0600 to 0800 most mornings.
 A delayed bedtime would result in even less sleep than usual and be less desirable than suffering from DIS.
-More reasonably, manipulation of the circadian temperature rhythm by resetting the phase position to earlier could alleviate the vasospasms prior to sleep-onset and concomitant difficulties initiating sleep in WVD.
-Furthermore, we presently investigate whether VS or DIS alone induces the observed differences between WVD and CON leading to information how the thermoregulatory system and sleep initiation interacts.
+More reasonably, manipulation of the circadian temperature rhythm by resetting the phase position to earlier could alleviate the vasospasms prior to sleep-onset and concomitant DIS in WVD.
+Furthermore, we presently investigate whether VS or DIS alone induces the observed differences between WVD and control leading to information of how the thermoregulatory system and sleep initiation interact.

-If a phase advance of the circadian rhythm can normalize DIS in WVD, it will provide a potential non-pharmacological therapy to shift the endogenous rhythm using the appropriate stimulus at the right time (e.g. temperature, light, melatonin).
-Additional and beneficial effects of administering melatonin to WVD, besides its phase shifting properties (52) (3) (36), would be its ability to induce distal vasodilatation (37) and its actions on the sympathetic nervous system (54) (11) (2) (52).
+If a phase advance of the circadian rhythm can normalize DIS in WVD, it will provide a potential nonpharmacological therapy to shift the endogenous rhythm using the appropriate stimulus at the right time (e.g., temperature, light, melatonin).
+Additional and beneficial effects of administering melatonin to

+WVD, besides its phase-shifting properties (3, 36, 52), would be its ability to induce distal vasodilatation (37) and its actions on the sympathetic nervous system (2, 11, 52, 54).
 Another way to relieve WVD of their clinical symptoms is to focus on the putative increased influence of sympathetic activity in this population.
-That could be done through relaxation techniques such as suggestion of warmth (31), autogenic (25) and biofeedback training (25) (45).
+That could be done through relaxation techniques, such as suggestion of warmth (31), autogenic (25), and biofeedback training (25, 45).

-More knowledge of human circadian thermoregulatory function can be of future relevance for the simple treatment of disorders related to a circadian disturbance such as delayed sleep phase syndrome, non-24 h sleep/wake disorder, shift work sleep disorder, jetlag, extreme M/E-types, and social jetlag.
+More knowledge of human circadian thermoregulatory function can be of future relevance for the simple treatment of disorders related to a circadian disturbance, such as delayed sleep-phase syndrome, non-24-h sleep/wake disorder, shift work sleep disorder, jet lag, extreme M/E-types, and social jet lag.